 The other four Franciscan sites included are: Le Carceri, San Damiano, Rivotorto and Santa Maria degli Angeli.

-Assisi is one the famous Umbrian (and Tuscan) hillside cities that were built as fortresses in defence against rivalling city-states in Medieval Italy.
+Assisi is one the famous Umbrian (and Tuscan) hillside cities, fortresses in defence against rivalling city-states in Medieval Italy.
 The Basilica is one of the most important pilgrimage sites in Italy.
 The city is very easy to spot from the plain as one is approaching it, in fact it is one of the most spectacular sights anywhere in this region.

 Work on the basilica begun in 1228 by building it into the side of a hill.
 It has an unusual construction as it consists of a high-vaulted Upper Church.
 Directly below there is a Lower Church with a lower vault.
 At the bottom we find the crypt where Saint Francis himself is buried.
-All sections are richly decorated with frescoes by a number of medieval painters – with exceptional high quality.
+All sections have rich decorations with frescoes by a number of medieval painters – with exceptional high quality.
 It might be viewed as quite odd, that this artistic and architectural extravaganza bears the name of a man who founded an order based on poverty, simplicity and charity.

 I made it here in 2017 on a road trip in the region.
 We parked at the far end of the city and walked through it until we ended up at the Basilica.
 We did not visit the other four Franciscan sites.